helenzina/Web-Optimized-Smart-Resource-Allocation/README.md

 ## How To Run

-To run the app, follow these steps:
+For a successful run, follow these steps:

 1. **Navigate to the path where the repo is cloned and enter "cmd" instead of its directory path in Windows Explorer**.